bertalanaron/vitmma19-bull-flag-detector/README.md

     - `Dockerfile`: Configuration file for building the Docker image with the necessary environment and dependencies.
     - `requirements.txt`: List of Python dependencies required for the project.
     - `README.md`: Project documentation and instructions.
+    - `run.sh`: This script is used by the Docker image and local testing to execute the main pipeline stages in sequence for demonstration purposes.